 Helps Relieve Anxiety And Depression

 Anxiety and depression are the most commonly reported psychiatric conditions today.
 If you suffer from any or both of these conditions, this tea might be helpful.
-Chamomile has not just been used traditionally to help with anxiety, but it is also backed with scientific studies that have shown that this herb can help with the therapy of generalized anxiety disorder and depression due to its antidepressant (3, 15).
+Chamomile has not just been used traditionally to help with anxiety, but it is also backed with scientific studies that have shown that this herb can help with the therapy of generalized anxiety disorder and depression due to its modest anxiolytic activity (3, 15).

 Studies have also shown that lavender helps stimulate activity in certain areas of the brain and influence the transmission of impulses between brain cells in ways that boost mood and produce a calming effect (19, 27).